himanshuhj0/CodeIgniter-Projects/CI_Bootstrap_StartUP/README.md

 # CI AND Bootstrap start up

-Simple installation of CI, BS for statup projects
+Simple installation of CI, BS for statup projects with administration and articles